nodemcu/nodemcu-firmware/docs/en/modules/crypto.md

   - `algo` the name of a supported encryption algorithm to use
   - `key` the encryption key as a string; for AES encryption this *MUST* be 16 bytes long
   - `cipher` the cipher text to decrypt (as obtained from `crypto.encrypt()`)
-  - `iv` the initilization vector, if using AES-CBC; defaults to all-zero if not given
+  - `iv` the initialization vector, if using AES-CBC; defaults to all-zero if not given

 #### Returns
 The decrypted string.